hubotio/hubot/docs/deploying/azure.md

     % azure site deploymentscript --node

+NOTE: no longer supporting coffeescript.
+TODO: Rewrite this for javascript.

 Then, edit this file and look for the sections that give you steps 1, 2 and 3.
 You're going to add a 4th step:

     :: 4.
 Create Hubot file with a coffee extension